 For more about creating properties, see Create a property.

-Extensions are one of the core features of Launch.
 An extension is an integration built by Adobe or an Adobe partner that adds new and endless options for the tags that you can deploy to your sites.
 If you think of Launch as an operating system, extensions are the apps that you install so Launch can do the things you need it to do.

 What makes Launch truly unique among tag management systems is that these extensions can be built by anyone.
 Do you need to drop a Facebook remarketing pixel on your site?
 Check out the extension that Facebook built.
 Do you want the same for Twitter or Linked In?
 Use those extensions.
 Do you need to run a survey?
 Look at Question Pro or Foresee.
 Do you need to manage privacy and consent from your end users to help out with GDPR?
 Take a good look at Evidon and Trust Arc.
 Would you like to see really granular insight into the behavior of individual users on your site?
 Maybe take a look at Clicktale.
 For more information, see Add a new extension.